Relocating to Belgium? Here’s everything you need to know about removals to Belgium, from airfreight to customs.

 Airfreight is the quickest removal option, particularly if you’re relocating to Belgium from outside the EU.
 Belgium has six international airports that support air freight services:

 Brussels Airport is the busiest in terms of passengers.
-Liege Airport is Belgian’s largest cargo airport and the sixth-largest in Europe.
+Liège Airport is Belgium’s largest cargo airport and the sixth-largest in Europe.
 If you use air freight to Belgium, chances are your belongings will arrive at one of these airports before being transported to your residence.

 Who should use air freight?